Evolution (professional wrestling): Breakup (2005)

 In the Elimination Chamber match at New Year's Revolution, Batista, Orton and Triple H were the last three remaining in the match.
 Orton eliminated Batista with an RKO and Triple H pinned Orton with Batista's help to win the title.
 On the following night's Raw, Orton defeated Batista to gain a title shot at the Royal Rumble on January 30.
 Triple H suggested that Batista not enter the Royal Rumble match, wanting the group to focus on Triple H retaining the title.
 Batista declined, entered the Royal Rumble match at number 28 and won by last eliminating John Cena.
 Earlier that night, Triple H defeated Orton to retain the title, ending their feud.

 Following Batista's Royal Rumble win, Triple H tried to persuade him to challenge WWE Champion John "Bradshaw" Layfield (JBL) of SmackDown! rather than challenge him for his World Heavyweight Championship.
 This involved Triple H plotting a feud between JBL and Batista, showing JBL badmouthing Batista in an interview and staging an attack on Batista with a limousine designed to look like JBL's, but Batista became aware of the scheme while sneakily eavesdropping on fellow Evolution members.
 On the February 21 episode of Raw, during the brand contract signing ceremony, Batista chose to remain on Raw, powerbombing Triple H through a table and leaving the faction, turning face in the process.
 At WrestleMania 21 on April 3, Batista defeated Triple H to win the World Heavyweight Championship.
 He successfully defended the title against Triple H at Backlash on May 1 and in a Hell in a Cell match at Vengeance on June 26.
 On the June 30 episode of SmackDown!, Batista was drafted to SmackDown! as the last pick in the 2005 WWE draft lottery, effectively ending Triple H's pursuits for the title.

 After Vengeance, Triple H took some time off due to neck issues, not being seen on WWE television for four months.
 In the interim, Flair turned face and won the Intercontinental Championship from Carlito at Unforgiven on September 18.
 Triple H returned to action at the "WWE Homecoming" episode of Raw on October 3, teaming with Flair to defeat Carlito and Chris Masters.
 After the match, Triple H betrayed Flair and attacked him with a sledgehammer, marking the definitive end of Evolution.
 Flair then defeated Triple H in a steel cage match to retain the Intercontinental Championship at Taboo Tuesday on November 1.
 Triple H defeated Flair in a Last Man Standing match at Survivor Series on November 27.

 Reunions (2007–present)

-On December 10, 2007, Evolution had an in-ring reunion as faces on the Raw 15th Anniversary special episode, where Batista, Flair and Triple H defeated the team of Orton, Edge and Umaga.
+On December 10, 2007, Evolution had an in-ring reunion as faces on the Raw 15th Anniversary special episode, where Batista, Flair and Triple H defeated the team of Orton (who has former member Evolution as heel), Edge and Umaga.